Economic activities in Mexico

 Secondary Sector of Mexico

 Most of the success in the performance of Mexico’s economy relative to other major economies in Latin America is because of its thriving manufacturing sector.
 This sector has managed to grow thanks to its integration with the United States economy.
-Most of the industries are located in the northern cities of the country like Monterrey, Juarez, Mexicali, Ensenada, Nogales, Tecate y Tijuana.
+Most of the industries are located in the northern cities of the country like Monterrey, Juarez, Mexicali, Ensenada, Nogales, Tecate and Tijuana.

 The automotive industry stands out in the secondary sector.
 This sector has been experiencing double-digit growth in exports every year since 2010.
 It is recognized worldwide due to its high-quality standards.
-The automotive industry plays an important role in the Mexico economy.
-This sector is strategic because of its contribution to the GDP and because it is highly demanding of skilled labor, the multiplier effect on the supplying branches and the sales of intermediate goods.
+The automotive industry plays an important role in the Mexican economy.
+This sector is strategic because of its contribution to the GDP and because it is highly demanding of skilled labor, the multiplier effect on the supplying branches, and the sales of intermediate goods.

 Tertiary sector of Mexico

 The most important activities in the tertiary or service sector in Mexico are commerce, tourism, real estate, transportation and storage, telecommunications, and educational services.
+These activities play a crucial role in driving the country’s economy and meeting the diverse needs of its population.

 International trade of Mexico

 Mexico is the 10th largest exporter in the world.
 In 2015, Mexico exported $391 billion and imported $377 billion, resulting in a positive trade balance of $14.4 billion.
 Mexico has free trade agreements with 46 countries, putting more than 90% of its trade under free trade agreements.
-Its main trade partners are the United States, Canada, China, Japan, South Korea, and Germany.
+Its main trade partners are the United States, CanadaChinaJapanSouth Korea, and Germany.

 The main exports of Mexico are cars ($34.5 billion), vehicle parts ($25.6 billion), delivery trucks ($23.2 billion), computers ($20.9 billion) and crude petroleum ($19.4 billion).
 The main imports from Mexico are vehicle parts ($23.4 billion), refined petroleum ($18.5 billion), integrated circuits ($13.8 billion), computers ($10.3 billion) and cars ($9.5 billion).

-Top exports of Mexico
+Export Activities of Mexico

 Top imports from Mexico